package-url/purl-spec/PURL-SPECIFICATION.rst

   - Leading and trailing slashes '/' are not significant and should be stripped in the canonical form.
 They are not part of the `namespace`
-  - Each `namespace` segment is a non-zero length string defined as a restriction on rfc3986 segments.  `namespce` segments allow sequences of unreserved characters or a percent-encoded string
+  - Each `namespace` segment is a non-zero length string defined as a restriction on rfc3986 segments.  `namespace` segments allow sequences of unreserved characters or a percent-encoded string

     - `segment       = pchar pchar*`